-Sources: San Mateo County Tax Collector; BAE, 2020.
+Sources: San Mateo County Tax Collector; BAE, 2021.

-To estimate future property tax revenues resulting from the proposed project, this analysis estimates the new assessed value the County assessor would assign to the property and then applies the applicable tax rate.
+To estimate future property tax revenues resulting from the proposed project, this analysis estimates the new assessed value that the County assessor would assign to the property upon completion of the project and then applies the applicable tax rate.
 In California, Proposition 13 provides that the assessed value of land and improvements cannot increase by more than two percent per year, except when a property is transferred to a new ownership entity, in which case the County re-assesses the property at the current market value; or for construction of new improvements, in which case the County re-assesses the property by the value of the construction.
-The County Assessor bases the assessed value of new improvements on: 1) the construction cost of new improvements, 2) the income value of the property and/or 3) the sale price of recently-sold, comparable properties.
+The County Assessor bases the assessed value of new improvements on 1) the construction cost of new improvements, 2) the income value of the property and/or 3) the sale price of recently-sold, comparable properties.
 The Assessor may use one, two, or all three of these methods to assign an assessed improvement value to a project following construction.
+This analysis estimates the assessed value of the project after construction using assumed construction costs, which is the most conservative of the three methods used by the County Assessor.